 b.
 Admission of any person to the hearing shall be at the discretion of the Discipline Board or the Discipline Advisor.

 c.
 In hearings involving more than one accused student, the chairperson of the Discipline Board, at his or her discretion, may permit the hearings concerning each student to be conducted separately or together.

 d.
 The complaining student and the accused student have the right to be assisted by an advisor they choose, at their own expense, but the person must be a member of the University community (see 1.05) and must be approved by the vice president of Student Life.
 Students, whether complaining or accused, have the responsibility for presenting their own information to the board and, therefore, advisors are not permitted to speak or to participate directly in any hearing before a Discipline Board.

-- The complaining student, the accused student, and the Discipline Board shall each have the privilege of presenting witnesses, or suggesting questions to be asked, all being subject to the rights of the members of the Discipline Board to ask any pertinent questions: students may not question or cross-examine other students.
+e.
+The complaining student, the accused student, and the Discipline Board shall each have the privilege of presenting witnesses, or suggesting questions to be asked, all being subject to the rights of the members of the Discipline Board to ask any pertinent questions: students may not question or cross-examine other students.
 Students presenting witnesses or intending to be accompanied by an advisor must notify the vice president of Student Life in writing at least 48 hours prior to the hearing of the names of such persons.

 f.
 Pertinent records, exhibits, and written statements may be accepted as information for consideration by a Discipline Board at the discretion of the chairperson.

 g.
 All procedural questions are subject to the final decision of the chairperson of the Discipline Board.
 Rules of evidence and procedure, such as apply in civil or criminal courts, do not apply to University disciplinary hearings.

 h.
 After the hearing, the Discipline Board shall determine by majority vote whether the student has violated each section of the student code that the student is charged with violating.

 i.
 The Discipline Board's determination, like all discipline decisions, shall be made on the basis of whether it is more likely than not that the accused student violated the student code.